-The Laboratory carries out applied research work on environment and prepares hydro technical construction projects according to agreements with enterprises and organizations:
+The Laboratory carries out applied research work on the environment and prepares hydrotechnical construction projects following agreements with enterprises and organizations:

-- Under the agreement with the Nature Research Center, the assessment of water level fluctuation at Kaunas hydro power plant reservoir was carried out.
+- Under the agreement with the Nature Research Center, the Assessment of the impact of water level fluctuation on fish and water bird population in Kaunas hydro power plant reservoir was carried out.

-Structure of the Klaipėda strait flow according Alternative 0 (a) and Alternative B (b), when a discharge of 2730 m3/s flows from the Curonian Lagoon to the Baltic Sea
+when a discharge of 2700 m3/s flows from the Curonian Lagoon to the Baltic Sea